nannomons/my-notes/content/ielnotes/02/02 Mathematical Reasoning/Theorems.md

 ---
-title: This file is not updated—let me know if you see this!
+title: Theorems Definition
 publish: true
 tags:
 Subject:
+  - Mathematical Reasoning
 Course:
+  - STT200A
-Type:
+Type: Topic Notes
 Difficulty:
 Date:
 ---
 Any math statement that *can be shown as true* using accepted logical or mathematical arguments.